Dan Kildee: Flint local political career

-Land Bank

-In 2002, Kildee helped create the Genesee County Land Bank, a Washington-D.C. based nonprofit organization focused on urban decay.
+In 2002, Kildee helped create the Genesee County Land Bank, a Washington D.C.–based nonprofit organization focused on urban decay.
 The land bank has helped to clean up vacant and abandoned structures in the community.

-The Genessee County Land Bank was the first community land bank in the U.S. The concept of community land banks has since expanded to other U.S. cities.
+The Genesee County Land Bank was the first community land bank in the U.S. The concept of community land banks has since expanded to other U.S. cities.

-Center for Community Progress

 In 2009, Kildee co-founded and served as president of the Center for Community Progress, a nonprofit focused on urban revitalization.
 He resigned as county treasurer to oversee the group.